-AICPA's Written Statement for the Record U.S. House Ways and Means Committee, Subcommittee on Oversight January 30, 2018 Hearing on "Legislation to Improve Tax Administration" Page 6 of 7 client during an examination will be subject to standard of conduct in Treasury Department Circular 230.
+AICPA's Written Statement for the Record U.S. Senate Committee on Finance February 14, 2018 Hearing on "The President's Fiscal Year 2019 Budget" Page 6 of 7 the tax return preparer prepared for the client as they are currently permitted under the limited practice provisions in section 10.7(viii) of Treasury Department Circular 230.
+The conduct of the tax return preparer in connection with the preparation of the return and any representation of the client during an examination will be subject to standard of conduct in Treasury Department Circular 230.
 Further, inquiries into possible misconduct and disciplinary proceedings relating to tax return preparer misconduct will be conducted under Treasury Department Circular 230.